 Unravaged then by childbearing, my golden mane unthreaded with grey, I was buoyant with that delicious sense of infallible desirability that stems from being blonde in a Latin country – a burden that weighed heavily on my self-appointed protectors (a lover, a gay Spanish friend, and his Seychellois beau).

-One night in Barcelona, seeking a likely watering hole, we arrived at a dingy, subterranean Tapas bar, deep within the labyrinthine bowels of the city.
+One night in Barcelona, seeking a likely watering hole, we arrived at a subterranean Tapas bar, deep within the labyrinthine bowels of the city.
 On entering the dimly-lit, testosterone-laden interior, a hush descended.
-The patrons appraised us with a lingering and chilly hauteur, as we sidled self-consciously up to the roughly-hewn bar, over which – immobile, taciturn and inscrutable as a statue – a blonde colossus presided.
+The patrons appraised us with a lingering and chilly hauteur, as we sidled up to the roughly-hewn bar, over which – immobile, taciturn and inscrutable as a statue – a blonde colossus presided.
 The behemoth, was (my Catalán friend whispered) a typical Basque – notoriously terse and hot-tempered – and under his brooding gaze, we were as flies during a siesta.

 Bravely, we ordered the crudest red wine.
-Balefully – muscles squirming like puppies under a jersey with every slow, deliberate motion – the proprietor retrieved two bottles.
+Balefully – muscles squirming like puppies under a jersey with every deliberate motion – the proprietor retrieved two bottles.
 We swigged furtively and with feigned bonhomie, our drinking pleasure marred by the Basque’s hulking, sinister presence.
 Bridling at his imperviousness to my charms, I vowed to make him like me …

 “Grandé!”
 I ventured, eyeing the veg.

 The giant’s transformation was instantaneous.
 Grinning, he responded with a gruff;’ “You like?”
 Obsequiously, I nodded my assent.